Skip to content

 Yes.

-The commitment of the Federation of Bosnia and Herzegovina to IFRS Standards was made in the Law on Accounting and Auditing in the Federation, issued 30 December 2009, which prescribes mandatory application of the IFRS Standards and associated guidance issued by the IASB Board.
-The law is available in Bosnian, Serbian, and Croatian.
+The Federation of Bosnia and Herzegovina has committed to implementing IFRS Accounting Standards.
+This commitment was made through the issuance of the Law on Accounting and Auditing in the Federation on 24 February 2021.
+According to the law, IFRS Accounting Standards issued by the IASB are mandatory.
+The law can be downloaded in local languages from this link.

 What is the jurisdiction’s status of adoption?

-The Federation of Bosnia and Herzegovina has adopted IFRS Standards and the IFRS for SMEs Standard for all companies.
+The Republic of Srpska has adopted IFRS Accounting Standards and the IFRS for SMEs Accounting Standard for all companies.

 Additional comments provided on the adoption status?